ORA-12528

 Solution

-For normal users, you have to open the database to solve the problem.
-For SYS, the solution is to add a special parameter UR=A in connect descriptor to lift the restriction.
+For normal users who want to connect to the database, you have to open the database to able them to access.
+For connections by SYS, the solution is to add a special parameter UR=A in connect descriptor to lift off the restriction.
 More specifically, we added (UR=A) for a connect identifier ORCL.

 [oracle@test ~]$ vi $ORACLE_HOME/network/admin/tnsnames.ora